leobudima/elogii-blog/content/how-to-choose-a-delivery-driver-app.md

 While [**57% of those customers**](https://www.statista.com/statistics/817130/major-services-logistics-customers-demand-for-in-last-mile-delivery/) also demand _same-day_ delivery.

-So that means you’ll have to increase your delivery offer to include additional options beside standard delivery.
+So that means you’ll have to increase your delivery offer to include additional options besides standard delivery.

 And without the help of software, your company won't be able to provide this kind of delivery experience.